Modified:2022-10-05 Published:2022-10-05 Views: 331

 Published in: ERP CRM

-But what is ERP security and why it is being over-emphasized?
+What is ERP security and why it is being over-emphasized?

 erp security

-Elements of ERP Security:
+Elements of ERP CRM Security:

 1. Infrastructure Security